 How to Get an Annulment in California

-The California courts have several rules for annulment:
+The CA courts have several rules for annulment:

 - Signing the petition.
 You must use Form FL-100 to confirm your interest in getting an annulment in California.
 The party who initiates the annulment should include information about the marriage, the reasons for the annulment, and other relevant data in the form.